moatazsaad/msml641-project/reports/final/report.md

 | TF-IDF + Logistic Regression | 0.537 | 0.652 | 0.667 |
 | Fine-tuned DistilBERT | **0.647** | **0.739** | **0.738** |

-DistilBERT improved Macro F1 from **0.652** to **0.739**, along with an improved subset accuracy and micro F1.
-Following this improvement, DistilBERT was selected as the final model used by the Streamlit application.
+DistilBERT improved Macro F1 from **0.652** to **0.739** while also improving subset accuracy and Micro F1, so it was selected for the final Streamlit application.

 The final DistilBERT per-label F1 scores were: